DURAARK/duraark-metadata/README.md

 A showcasing demo incorporating the service is running on our [development system](http://juliet.cgv.tugraz.at).
 It is a development system, not a production one.
 You will always have the newest version running there, but it is also possible to experience bugs.
 A production demo will be available soon beginning of august 2015 at http://workbench.duraark.eu.
 Currently we have the first prototype version (v0.5.0) running there.

-## Deploying the code
+## Testing

+Run **npm test** in the **src** folder.

+## Development & Deployment

 The repository comes with a set of deployment scripts for docker.
 They are available in the _devops folder.

 The recommended way to get the best development experience is to use the [duraark-system](http://github.com/duraark/duraark-system) repository as predefined environment.
-It provides you with an [nscale]() setup for developing and deploying the fully-featured DURAARK system, which comes with a graphical user interface ([DURAARK WorkbenchUI](http://github.com/duraark/workbench-ui)) and the micro-services based [DURAARK Service Platform](http://github.com/duraark/duraark-system) hosting DURAARK's Web-API.
+It provides you with an [nscale]() setup for developing and deploying the fully-featured DURAARK system, which comes with a graphical user interface ([DURAARK WorkbenchUI](http://github.com/duraark/workbench-ui)) and the micro-services based [DURAARK Service Platform](http://github.com/duraark/duraark-system) hosting the DURAARK API.